sanafathima77/Access-governance-and-compliance-checker-Aman-Access-/README.md

 | R8 Service account without owner | Service or shared account with no owner, or an owner who has left | A.5.16, A.5.9 |
 | R9 Expired contractor | Contract ended more than 1 day ago; account still active | A.5.18, A.6.5, A.5.19 |

-The mapping to the Central Bank of Oman framework (Access Control Management for R1 to R8, Third Party Supply Chain for R9) is **indicative**.
-Check control numbers and wording against the current official texts before citing them anywhere formal.

 Design choices that matter: